lochanchugh/PasswordManager/README.md

 # PasswordManager
- An encyription supported Password Manager
+ An AES encyription supported Password Manager based on SWiftData.